morgenliao/tongue/StoryBoard/SB_0104_lesson04.md

 T: Here is your gift. ... prepared for you.
 Tom: Oh, Thank you so much.
 I like them.
 Helen: Let me introduce my family to you.
-This is my grandmother, she is a farmer.
+Helen: This is my grandmother, she is a farmer.
-This is my grandfather, he is a cook.
+Helen: This is my grandfather, he is a cook.
-This is my mom, she is an artist.
+Helen: This is my mom, she is an artist.
-This is my dad, he is a pilot.
+Helen: This is my dad, he is a pilot.

 Now before the dinner, shall we play a game?
 > 游戏06: 年龄排序